 In the recent years .NET Core was developed from the ground up and improved on the original .NET implementation in some significant ways. .NET Core provides the ability to develop cross-platform applications, new deployment modes, incredible performance and much more.

 .NET and .NET Core converged in .NET 5 on November 2020 and set the foundation of a single modern unified platform for C# software development.

 At the beginning C# was a language exclusively reserved for Windows developers because the .NET framework was tightly coupled with the Microsoft operating system.
 This was certainly a limiting factor in the adoption of C#.

 Finally, this is no longer the case!

-The new .NET Core framework has been designed from the ground up to run on multiple operating systems including Linux and Mac.
+.NET 5 has been designed from the ground up to run on multiple operating systems including Linux and Mac.

 Xamarin and Mono provides the ability to run your C# code natively on mobile platforms like Android and iOS.You can now run your C# on multiple operating systems.
 This is fantastic!

 7. C# is mature, popular and in very active development